Lujein-alsheikh/Simple_projects_big_mart_sales/README.md

-In this read_me file, you can find: explanation of the problem and features and key moments in preprocessing the data and designing the neural net.
+In this read_me file, you can find: explanation of the problem and features, key moments in preprocessing the data, and designing the neural net.

 <details>
 <summary>Problem statement</summary>